misartg/misartg.github.io/_posts/2022-07-12-Using-SBAV-on-Linux.md

 ![Image that shows us running the detect-only scan](/assets/images/22-07-sbav-linux/misartg-sbav-scan-detect-only.png)

-![Image that shows us running the scan running](/assets/images/22-07-sbav-linux/misartg-sbav-scan-running.png) *Scan running.*
+![Image that shows us running the scan running](/assets/images/22-07-sbav-linux/misartg-sbav-scan-running.png) *Scan running.
+Our scans run pretty quickly, about 3GB/minute on this user's CentOS 7 virtual machine with xfs filesystem.**

-![Image that shows us running the scan after its complete](/assets/images/22-07-sbav-linux/misartg-sbav-scan-complete.png) *Our scans run pretty quickly, about 3GB/minute on this user's CentOS 7 virtual machine with xfs filesystem.*
+![Image that shows us running the scan after its complete](/assets/images/22-07-sbav-linux/misartg-sbav-scan-complete.png) *Scan complete.*

 * After your scan completes, remove/eject your SBAV media and reboot.